istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ## At a gateway

 With the Kubernetes Gateway API, Istio provides a centralized entry point for managing traffic into the service mesh.
-We will configure a WasmPlugin at the gateway level, ensuring that all traffic passing through the gateway is subject to the extended authentication rules.
+We will configure a `TrafficExtension` at the gateway level, ensuring that all traffic passing through the gateway is subject to the extended authentication rules.

 ### Configure a WebAssembly plugin for a gateway

-In this example, you will add a HTTP [Basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) to your mesh.
+In this example, you will add an HTTP [Basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) to your mesh.
 You will configure Istio to pull the Basic auth module from a remote image registry and load it.
 It will be configured to run on calls to `/productpage`.
-These steps are similar to those in [Distributing WebAssembly Modules](/docs/tasks/extensibility/wasm-module-distribution/), with the difference being the use of the `targetRefs` field instead of label selectors.
+These steps are similar to those in [Executing WebAssembly Modules](/docs/tasks/extensibility/wasm-modules/), with the difference being the use of the `targetRefs` field instead of label selectors.

-To configure a WebAssembly filter with a remote Wasm module, create a `WasmPlugin` resource targeting the `bookinfo-gateway`:
+Get the gateway name:

 {{< text syntax=bash snip_id=get_gateway >}}
 $ kubectl get gateway